hkpeaks/peakrs/README.md

 PyPeaks will also be extended to cover realtime Web by Websocket.

-With the Python binding, PyPeaks can offer effective mean to support your machine learning exerciese interacting with Pytorch and Tensorflow.
+With the power of Python bindings, PyPeaks can offer effective mean to support your machine learning exerciese interacting with Pytorch and Tensorflow.

 ## The Folder "preview-file" is Python Call Rust